adamant/adamant.language.reference/enums.md

 When a discriminator value is specified for a variant, each variant after without a discriminator value is inferred to have the discriminator one greater than the previous variant.

+## Enum Forms

+There are a number of forms that an enum variant can take.

+	public enum struct Example
+	{
+		InferredDiscriminator, // discriminator value unknown
+		ExplicitDiscriminator = 1, // discriminator value is 10
+		ImplicitDiscriminator, // follows explicit discriminator 1 so discriminator is 2 Constructed = new(45), // call constructor, don't need to name the class, can call named constructor SubclassA
+		{
+			// new members
+		},
+		SubclassB:: Interface // subclass implementing interface, again base class implied {
+			// new members
+		},
+		SubclassC: OtherBase : Example // inherits another class, implements the interface of Example, not allowed for structs {
+			// new members
+		},
+		PatternType(type1, type2) // Allow names? auto create stuff?
+Combine with class members?

+		public let Value: int?;

+		public new()
+		{
+			value = null;
+		}

+		public new(value: int)
+		{
+			Value = value;
+		}
+	}

+## Custom Matching

+Any type can be pattern matched.
+To control matching implement the `is` operator (TODO something better? scala uses unapply).
+This is modelled on C#.

+	public operator is(self, x: ref int, y: ref int)
+	{
+		x = self.X;
+		y = self.Y;
+	}

 ---------
+## Old Notes

 From http://tratt.net/laurie/blog/entries/another_non_argument_in_type_systems